UK’s Brexit losses more than 178 times bigger than trade deal gains

 Only in the case of the deals in principle with Australia and New Zealand is there expected to be any new economic benefit – but these countries represent such a small part of UK trade that they have little effect.
 The analysis also notes that the agreements have not yet been signed or ratified and are so far just “agreements in principle”.

 The DIT source added that the government wanted another “wave of ambitious trade deals with major economies like India, Canada, Mexico and the Gulf” – though these are yet to materialise.
-The government in has in recent months stopped claiming it is close to a trade deal with the US – previously the biggest prize – after Donald Trump’s election loss dashed any hope of it happening soon.
+The government has in recent months stopped claiming it is close to a trade deal with the US – previously the biggest prize – after Donald Trump’s election loss dashed any hope of it happening soon.

-But the Trade Policy Observatory academics dismissed the idea that trade agreements could ever conceivably counteract the economic damage of Brexit.
+But the UK Trade Policy Observatory academics dismissed the idea that trade agreements could ever conceivably counteract the economic damage of Brexit.

 “Non-EU partners account for about half of UK total trade and so, to counteract the OBR’s 4 per cent loss from Brexit, would require agreements with each and every one of them to induce trade changes that create a 4 per cent increment to UK GDP.
 That is nowhere in sight in the numbers in the table,” they wrote.